cosmos/ibc-go/e2e/README.md

 All tests will be run on different hosts.

-#### Misceleneous:
+#### Misceleneous

-* Gas fees are set to zero to simply calcuations when asserting account balances.
+- Gas fees are set to zero to simply calcuations when asserting account balances.
-* When upgrading from e.g. v4 -> v5, in ibc-go, we cannot upgrade the go.mod under `e2e` since v5 will not yet exist.
+- When upgrading from e.g. v4 -> v5, in ibc-go, we cannot upgrade the go.mod under `e2e` since v5 will not yet exist.
 We need to upgrade it in a follow up PR.

 ### GitHub Workflows

-#### Building and pushing a `simd` image.
+#### Building and pushing a `simd` image

 If we ever need to manually build and push an image, we can do so with the [Build Simd Image](../.github/workflows/build-simd-image-from-tag.yml) GitHub workflow.